samaa-hany/Bash-Script/README.md

 **LAB 1**
 1. Create a script that asks for user name then send a greeting to him.
 2. Create a script called s1 that calls another script s2 where:
-1. In s1 there is a variable called x, it's value 5
+a.
+In s1 there is a variable called x, it's value 5
-2. Try to print the value of x in s2 by two different ways.
+b.
+Try to print the value of x in s2 by two different ways.
 3. Create a script called mycp where:
 1. It copies a file to another
 2. It copies multiple files to a directory.